COMP4350-Team2/Backend/README.md

 enter 100 as the number of concurrent users and 1 as the number of users per second

-for host put the aws instace url/ip with the port ie http://2.4.5.7:6060 (this is not the actual ip)
+for host put the aws instance url/ip with the port i.e. http://2.4.5.7:6060 (this is not the actual ip)